 As AEEI is listed on the JSE, it complies with the JSE Listings Requirements, the Companies Act and King IV™.

-Certain information included in this report has been externally assured and reviewed including:
+Certain information included in this report has been externally assured and reviewed including the following:

-- The integrated report was reviewed by our external auditors, Grant Thornton Cape Inc.
+- The integrated report was reviewed by our external auditors, BDO Cape Inc.

-- The consolidated and separate annual financial statements for the year ended 31 August 2017 have been audited by Grant Thornton Cape Inc.
+- The consolidated and separate annual financial statements for the year ended 31 August 2018 were audited by BDO Cape Inc.

-- External verification has been provided for the B-BBEE accreditation level.
-The verification is carried out by an organisation accredited by the Independent Regulatory Board of Auditors (IRBA).
+- External verification has been provided for the Broad-based Black Economic Empowerment (B-BBEE) accreditation level.
+The verification was carried out by an organisation accredited by the South African National Accreditation System (SANAS) – the Accreditation for Conformity Assessment, Calibration and Good Laboratory Practice Act, 2006 (Act No. 19 of 2006).

 - The sustainability review has not been independently assured, however, certain information contained in this review has been scrutinised by the Group’s own internal control functions.